AdamSobieski/Narratology/Content/Knowledge.md

 ## Predicates as Static Extension Methods

 Predicates can be represented as static extension methods on a type `Vocabulary`.
-Also, by means of the `using static` feature, developers could access desired sets of predicates can be easily added into the global scope or context, e.g., `using static Example.Predicates;` for the predicates defined, below.
+Additionally, by means of the `using static` feature, developers can access their desired sets of predicates, easily adding them into a global scope or context.
+This would, for the predicates defined, below, resemble: `using static Example.Predicates;`.

 These techniques can simplify organizing large collections of predicates, from multiple teams, in multiple .NET assemblies.
 With such techniques, developers could access their desired predicates, in C#, compatibly with IntelliSense features.